Patrick-George/chat-app/README.md

 ```
 For Backend.

 Open another terminal in folder, Also make sure mongodb is running in background.
+I have used MongoDB Compass.
 ```shell
 cd server
 yarn start
 ```

 Done!
 Now open localhost:3000 in your browser.
+If the port is already in use, change the port in the .env file in the server folder and the APIRoutes file in the public folder.